 Q: Are parents required to stay all day at Polar Star on Thursdays?

 A: Yes and no!
 How's that for confusing?
 While we need all parents to engage in one way or another, we realize that each family situation is different.
 If you are pregnant or until your baby is a year old, we give you a pass on volunteering in any capacity.
 If you are a new family, we don't expect you to mentor a scholar class your first year.
-We are not trying to blow you out of the water.
-We would appreciate your help in one of the classes, in choir, or at an event like the kickoff or dances.
+We would appreciate your help in one of the scholar classes, in our junior program, or at an event like the kickoff or dances.
 It's a great way to get involved and get to know other moms.

 So back to the question: Do you need to stay all day?
 It depends upon what you are doing for your volunteering.
 Many people are there most of the day so that we have enough people to run Polar Star as effectively as we do.
 If you have children, ages 11 & under, we ask that you stay in the building.
 We are happy to help you arrange your teaching/mentoring/helping schedule so that you have a "prep" period.
 Your family will benefit more, the more engaged you are as a parent!

 Q: Do I have to go to LEMI Training?

 A: The quick answer is NO. You are not expected to attend LEMI training for a Scholar Project your first year.
-Each family is expected to regularly (about every 3 years) attend the LEMI philosophy training (held this year in June and July online and in person depending upon the class).
+Each family is expected to regularly (about every 3 years) participate in the LEMI philosophy training.

-As you gain experience in your homeschooling, we hope you will decide to set the example for your youth by being trained in one of the Scholar Projects and becoming a mentor of one of the Scholar Classes at Polar Star.
+As you gain experience in your homeschooling, we hope you will decide to set the example for your youth by being trained in one of the Scholar Projects and becoming a volunteer mentor of one of the Scholar Classes at Polar Star.

 Q: What if there is a steadfast rule at Polar Star that I feel we cannot comply with?